mohsinamin/DM-109-Fall-2020/Assignment_1/readme.md

 ## Time Complexity ##

-O(n^3)
+Time Complexity is : O(n^3)
 Thus the time complexity is n^3 because there are 3 loops and each loop is running n times So, n x n x n is n^3

 ## User Input : Comma Separated ##
 Userinput is taken in single dimensional array whereas if comma found donot store in 2d array then a single dimensional array is converted into 2D array which is the requirement to implement floyd Warshall.

-The name "Transitive Closure"  means
-      the transitive property if a is related to b and b is related to c then a is related to c.
+The name "Transitive Closure"  means the transitive property if a is related to b and b is related to c then a is related to c.

-Since Relations are mapped on 2D matrix which is the better approach ans instead of using airthematic operations, we are using logical operators.
+Since Relations are mapped on 2D matrix which is the better approach and instead of using airthematic operations, we are using logical operators.
 For ("+") -> ("&&") is used.
 For minimum -> ("||") is used.
 Though it is based on logic both approaches are far better to implement floyd warshall algorithm.

-## Web Hosted ##
+## Solution: (Web Hosted) ##
 http://www.dmfall2020.byethost3.com/